kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 In this proposal, we choose to _only_ trace phases of an object's lifecycle wherein it's correcting from an undesired state to its desired state, and to end the trace when it enters this desired state.
 This means that the same object will export traces for each reconciliation it undergoes.
 This decision was made because:

-1) These reconciliation phases are where Kubernetes performs actual work that can be traced
+1. These reconciliation phases are where Kubernetes performs actual work that can be traced
-2) Prevents traces from spanning the entire life of an object, which can be indefninite
+1. Prevents traces from spanning the entire life of an object, which can be indefinite
-3) Provides a consistent, concrete duration for the root span which remains applicable across object types
+1. Provides a consistent, concrete duration for the root span which remains applicable across object types
-4) The time required for Kubernetes controllers to reconcile desired and actual state is, by definition, a measurement of either latency experienced by end-users in the fulfillment of their requests, or down-time due to a disruption
+1. The time required for Kubernetes controllers to reconcile desired and actual state is, by definition, a measurement of either latency experienced by end-users in the fulfillment of their requests, or down-time due to a disruption

+Concretely, when a component performs traced work, such as the kubelet creating a container, it uses the trace context associated with the version of the object it is performing the work based on.
+For example:

+1. The kubelet observes a new pod assigned to it through its APIServer watch with a container using image A.
+1. The kubelet begins to perform traced actions, such as pulling image A, using the trace context obtained when it first observed the pod.
+1. The kubelet concurrently observes an update to the pod to use image B
+1. The kubelet continues the process it began above, and creates the container with image A.  *This action is still traced using the initial trace context from the pod when it was using image A*
+1. After concluding the previous process, the kubelet performs traced actions to update the image to image B, such as pulling the image, deleting the old container, and creating the new container.  *These actions are now traced using the new trace context from the pod after the update to image B*

+Components should plumb the context through reconciliation functions, rather than storing and looking up trace contexts globally so that each attempt to reconcile desired and actual state uses the context associated with _that_ desired state through the entire attempt.
+If multiple components are involved in reconciling a single object, one may act on the new trace context before the other, but each trace is still representative of the work done to reconcile to the corresponding desired state.
+Given this model, we guarantee that each trace contains the actions taken to reconcile toward a single desired state.

+High-level processes, such as starting a pod or restarting a failed container, could be interrupted before completion by an update to the desired state.
+While this leaves a "partial" trace for the first process, it is the most accurate representation of the work and timing of reconciling desired and actual state.

 #### Root spans

 In the standard model for distributed tracing, there exists a span in each trace that all other spans are descendents of and which extends the length of the entire trace, called the `root span`.
+While this is not a hard requirement, it makes traces interact better with visualization tools, and may have implications for analytical tools that expect a root span.
+For some processes, such as updates, the start time of the process is not stored with the object.
+These processes do not have a root span in this version of the proposal.

-The Kubernetes component that kicks off an operation might not be the same component that ends it.
+The Kubernetes component that begins an operation is often not be the same component that ends it.
 In this proposal, when we are at the point where we want to end a root span, we craft a span to export which acts as the root span for the trace.
 For example, when the kubelet updates a pod from `Pending` to `Running`, it creates a root span using the start time of the pod as the start, and the current time as the end.
+This works for processes where the start time is recorded, such as Creations and Deletions.

 #### Context propagation